 Sections 27-6206(e), 27-6207(b), and 27-6208(b) of the Zoning Ordinance contain requirements for cross access between adjoining developments' internal vehicular, pedestrian, and bicycle circulation systems (respectively), which apply to this site.
-Cross access to neighboring developments was examined and implementation of these requirements for the subject site is not required.
+Staff has examined providing cross access to neighboring developments and does not support implementation of these requirements for the subject site.
 The subject site and the property to the south, to which cross access could conceivably be provided, have each been evaluated for site access, circulation, and parking, and have both been found to operate adequately with each site only having direct access to Matapeake Business Drive.
 An additional point of vehicle entry could negatively impact vehicular and pedestrian safety.
 In addition, the likelihood of cut-through traffic from the neighboring development could impact site circulation and vehicle stacking, which were analyzed on the subject property using only one point of access.
-In the interest of maintaining vehicular, pedestrian, and bicycle safety, implementation of cross access between adjoining developments should not be pursued.
-Specifically, vehicular cross access to adjoining sites shall be waived, per Section 27-6206(e)(2)(c); pedestrian cross access to adjoining sites shall be waived, per Section 27-6207(b)(2); and bicycle cross access to adjoining sites shall be waived, per Section 27-6208(b)(2).
+Staff finds that, in the interest of maintaining vehicular, pedestrian, and bicycle safety, implementation of cross access between adjoining developments should not be pursued with the subject application.
+Specifically, staff recommends that vehicular cross access to adjoining sites shall be waived, per Section 27-6206(e)(2)(c); pedestrian cross access to adjoining sites shall be waived, per Section 27-6207(b)(2); and bicycle cross access to adjoining sites shall be waived, per Section 27-6208(b)(2).

 With regard to internal site circulation, the plans show approximately 140 feet of throat length provided along the site access point, between Matapeake Business Drive and the internal parking lot.
-The throat length shown on the plans is sufficient and will ensure that any on-site vehicle maneuvers, to the first intervening intersection or to the parking area shown on the plan, will not impede operations along Matapeake Business Drive.
-The site layout provides adequate stacking space to accommodate any queuing along the single access driveway.
-The site shall be developed with a minimum stacking area of 140 feet, from the single access connection from Matapeake Business Drive to the first intervening intersection on-site, as depicted on the submitted plans.
+Staff finds that the throat length shown on the plans is sufficient and will ensure that any on-site vehicle maneuvers, to the first intervening intersection or to the parking area shown on the plan, will not impede operations along Matapeake Business Drive.
+Staff also finds that the site layout provides adequate stacking space to accommodate any queuing along the single access driveway.
+As a condition of approval, staff recommends that the site be developed with a minimum stacking area of 140 feet, from the single access connection from Matapeake Business Drive to the first intervening intersection on-site, as depicted on the submitted plans.

 The submitted plans also depict vehicular movement throughout the development.
-While there are no objections to the internal circulation proposed, prior to acceptance of the DET, the applicant shall show traffic calming devices throughout the site on the DET, in accordance with DPW&T's design standards or any other nationally recognized standards for traffic control devices.
+While staff has no objections to the internal circulation proposed, prior to acceptance of the DET, staff recommend that the applicant show traffic calming devices throughout the site on the DET, in accordance with DPW&T's design standards or any other nationally recognized standards for traffic control devices.
 The exact location and details of said improvements shall be evaluated with the DET review.

 The submitted plans show five multifamily buildings on-site, to accommodate the 221 dwelling units, as well as a clubhouse and pool.
 On-site sidewalks and crosswalks have been provided to allow safe and efficient pedestrian access within the development.
-To ensure safe and efficient bicycle access, the applicant shall provide long-term bicycle parking and short-term bicycle parking at each building entrance and the clubhouse.
-In addition, given the nature of the residential development and the anticipated demand for rideshare services, consistent with best practices curb space management, the applicant shall provide designated areas at each building for rideshare vehicles, as well as signage directing drivers to the rideshare pickup and drop-off location.
-These features will enhance on-site circulation and further avoid any potential queuing within the site.
-All of the above listed features shall be shown on the plans, prior to acceptance of the DET.
+To ensure safe and efficient bicycle access, staff recommends that the applicant shall provide long-term bicycle parking and short-term bicycle parking at each building entrance and the clubhouse.
+In addition, given the nature of the residential development and the anticipated demand for rideshare services, consistent with best practices curb space management, staff recommends that the applicant provide designated areas at each building for rideshare vehicles, as well as signage directing drivers to the rideshare pickup and drop-off location.
+Staff finds that these features will enhance on-site circulation and further avoid any potential queuing within the site.
+As a condition of approval, staff recommends that all the above listed features be shown on the plans, prior to acceptance of the DET.